 If you're pursuing a personal injury suit, don't expect your insurer or insurance representatives to fight hard for you.
 In many cases, the ideal outcome for insurers involves avoiding paying out policies.
-It's one of the reasons having a good personal injury lawyer on your side can be so helpful - a personal injury attorney will be there to fight for your rights, while insurance reps are there to try and ensure their company maximizes its profits.
+It's one of the reasons having a good lawyer on your side can be so helpful - an attorney will be there to fight for your rights, while insurance reps are there to try and ensure their company maximizes its profits.

 Documenting Everything Meticulously Will Benefit You